 It’s both!
 It’s probably the most confusing Polish dish.
 I mean, the dish is really easy to make.
 However, there is a problem with its name.

 In Poland, everyone calls it łazanki.
-But if you go across the sea to America, it’s called ‘haluski’ or ‘halushki’.
+But across the sea in America, people call them ‘haluski’ or ‘halushki’.

 Poles living in Poland have no idea what ‘haluski’ is, while Polish Americans don’t know the name ‘łazanki’.
-So… we tried to find the reason why the name of the dish changed, and here’s a possible answer.
+So… we tried to find out why the name of the dish changed, and here’s a possible answer.

 When the Poles first reached the US, they lived in communities alongside Slovakians, Czechians, and many other cultures.
 And somehow with the intermingling of cultures, they started using the word ‘haluski’ which is the Slovak name for lazanki.

 Of course, there’s no conclusive evidence to prove or disprove this.
-If you know more of this history, comment and let me know!
+If you know more about this history, comment and let me know!